 This proxy statement is furnished in connection with the solicitation by the Board of Directors of Medpace Holdings, Inc. of proxies to be voted at our Annual Meeting of Stockholders to be held on Friday, May 14, 2021 (the "Annual Meeting").
 Holders of record of shares of Common Stock, \$0.01 par value ("Common Stock"), as of the close of business on March 18, 2021 (the "Record Date"), will be entitled to notice of and to vote at the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting.
-As of the Record Date, there were 36,001,980 shares of Common Stock is entitled to vote at the Annual Meeting.
+As of the Record Date, there were 36,001,980 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
 Each share of Common Stock is entitled to one vote on any matter presented to stockholders at the Annual Meeting.

-Date & Time: Held virtually at: Record Date:
+Date & Time:

-Friday, May 14, 2021 www.virtualshareholdermeeting.com/MEDP2021 March 18, 2021
+Friday, May 14, 2021 9:00 a.m.

-9:00 a.m.
 Eastern Time